Creating a Home Retreat: Finding Freedom Wherever You Are

 On any of these platforms, you might choose talks given at retreats that will guide you over the course of a week or 10 days.
 We’ve included a sample list below.

 New meditators might use our Mindfulness Daily program and do several lessons a day.
-You can download this free course here.
-These talks are short, and can be followed by a longer period of silent sitting practice.
+You can join the Mindfulness Daily 2022 New Year’s Challenge here.

 Enjoy Guided Meditations